Last Updated on April 22, 2025

 Borders

-The anterior border of the shaft is thick and rounded.
-It begins above on the medial side of the ulnar tuberosity, passes backward in its lower one third, and terminates at the medial side of the styloid process.
+- Anterior border: The Anterior border begins just medial to the ulnar tuberosity in the proximal end and then descends along the anteromedial shaft.
+Distally. it passes backward in its lower one-third, and terminates at the medial side of the styloid process.

 Surfaces

 The distal end is much smaller in diameter than the proximal end.
-It terminates in a rounded head which also has a distal projection – the ulnar styloid process.
+It terminates in a rounded head with a distal projection called the ulnar styloid process.

-The head articulates with the ulnar notch of the radius to form the distal radio-ulnar joint.
+The head has a lateral convex articular surface that articulates with the ulnar notch of the radius to form the distal radio-ulnar joint.

 Attachments